JannisX11/blockbench.net/content/api/action.md

 ## Tool
 Extends: [Action](action#action-1)

-A tool, such as mvoe tool, vertex snap tool, or paint brush
+A tool, such as move tool, vertex snap tool, or paint brush

 ### new Tool( id, options )
 Creates a new Tool